storybookjs/react-native/addons/options/README.md

 ### using withOptions options or parameters

-The options-addon accepts story paramters to set options (as shown below).
+The options-addon accepts story parameters if you use the `withOptions` decorator (as shown below).

 ```js
 import { storiesOf } from '@storybook/marko';